BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 The script below uses a `multiprocessing.Pool()` with both `fork` and `spawn` start methods to repeatedly call a function that prints information about current processes and variables.
-It demonstrates how these change and so gives insight into how the child processes work in each context.
+Comparing the two start methods gives insight into how the child processes are created in each context.
-Running it for yourself and modifying outputs may help understanding of how things work.

 Notice especially what happens to the LOCK in each case.
 In the `fork` version, the lock is released after the child processes have